Hi! I’m Kathy

 The Best Part

-The best part of this work is witnessing the transformation.
-Watching students take what they’ve learned on the mat and apply it to their lives—to show up more consistently, trust themselves more deeply, and move forward with confidence.
+The best part of this work is seeing my students' transformations.
+Watching them take what they’ve learned on the mat and apply it to their lives so they can show up more consistently, trust themselves more deeply, and move forward confidently fills me with joy.

 You don’t need more motivation.
-If you did, you wouldn’t keep coming back.
+If you did, you wouldn’t keep showing up.

 You need support, tools, and someone who believes in you while you learn to believe in yourself.